 Your realtor inspects your property and informs you that, unfortunately, relative to comparable homes in your area, your home will likely sell below value due to a number of deficiencies.
 The good news, however, is that you can remedy your competitive weaknesses by performing a few key renovations prior to listing your home.
-The right updates performed in a timely and cost-efficient manner, can improve the appeal of your home, increase the asking price, and generate a sale faster, than if you did nothing.
+Compared to not making any changes to your home, the right updates performed in a timely and cost-efficient manner, can:

 Though this approach makes sense, this may sound “too good to be true”, when considering inherent risks and uncertainties surrounding most major renovation projects.
 When adding the challenges of tight timing requirements and strict ROI (Return on Investment) goals, the situation can become daunting, with a high probability of not getting things done “just right”, “on time”, or “on budget”.
 Enter Curbio.

 The best and most concise description of their pre-sale home renovation services is Curbio’s tagline: